BostonGlobe/slush-globeapp/templates/README.md

 *imageLibrary*

 Takes a string.
 The responsive image library you want to use instead of plain old ```img``` elements.
-Possible values include: ```picturefill, lazy-picturefill, imager```.
+Possible values include: ```picturefill, lazy-picturefill```.
 You are responsible for setting up the JavaScript to make them work. (instructions tbd)

 Example: